 Barrier fencing is another important safety factor for children around pools.
-Pool owners should ensure there are no gaps in their fencing and that self closing/self latching gates are working properly.
+Pool owners should ensure there are no gaps in their fencing and that self-closing/self-latching gates are working properly.
+Door alarms should be tested, and kept in good working order (even if irritating, they are that way for a reason…to get your attention in a life threatening emergency).
+Even personal alarms are available to attach to a child that will activate when exposed to water.
 Temporary “summer” pools should be kept just as secure, inside fenced/secure areas and emptied when they are not being played in.

 Although you cannot waterproof a child, you can make them more drowning resistant by being sure they learn to swim.
 However, even children with proven swimming abilities need constant adult supervision.

 Keeping children healthy and safe are the goals of Fire Departments and other prevention institutions in Arizona.
 “Drowning Impact Awareness Month” is one way to raise awareness and remind people that there is no substitute for constant, responsible, focused, (even relentless!) adult supervision of children around water.
 The consequences of failure are just too great…